 Pricing upon application.

-In addition to our current programmes running SOUTH of Adelaide in 2020, we are also taking expressions of interest for our future NORTH and CITY CENTRE locations.
-We have also opened up a new permanent ONLINE group.
+In addition to our current programmes running in Adelaide’s SOUTH and CITY in 2020, we are also taking expressions of interest for our future NORTH and ONLINE group.

-If you would like to be on our waiting lists for our future NORTH, CITY CENTRE or ONLINE programmes, please complete our online Registration of Interest form and tick your preferred location!
+If you would like to be on our waiting lists for our future NORTH or ONLINE programmes, please complete our online Registration of Interest form and tick your preferred location!